Human Studies

 Shores, Melanie L., Associate Professor of Educational Psychology and Research, 2005, B.S., M.A.M., M.A., Ph.D.
 (Auburn), Gender studies, Math/Science education, and Assessment and measurement

-Sims, Sandra, Associate Professor of Kinesiology, 2005, B.S.
+Sims, Sandra, Professor of Kinesiology, 2005, B.S.
 (Montevallo), M.A.
 (UAB), Ed.S.
 (UAB), Ph.D.
 (Southern Mississippi), Physical Education/ Youth fitness, school health & fitness / Advocacy initiatives and legislation for healthy youth

 Snyder, Scott W., Professor of Research and Early Childhood Special Education, 1988, B.A.
 (SUNY-Potsdam), M.S., Ph.D.
 (Purdue), Program evaluation, applications of the Rasch model to scale construction, grading in K-16 education, applications of systems theory and Bronfenbrenner’s theory to education and related programs